ladybug-tools/spider/sandbox/gbxml-guide/zone.md

 * <http://community.gbxml.org/Knowledgebase/explain-the-zone-element/>

 > The gbXML “Zone” element describes an HVAC zone that encompasses one or more building spaces and includes all necessary child elements to describe a typical HVAC zone.
-These child elements include information about air flow rates, cooling and heating design set points, ventilation air rates, air flow schedules, hydronic and air loop information, and mo
+These child elements include information about air flow rates, cooling and heating design set points, ventilation air rates, air flow schedules, hydronic and air loop information, and more

 ### Build Well Usage